sjdodge123/MetalCraft/README.md

-# MetalCore
+# MetalCraft
-Files for the MetalCore Pelican Egg Hardcore Minecraft server.
+Files for the MetalCraft Pelican Egg Hardcore Minecraft server.
 A collection of data packs that give hardcore minecraft a bit more progression while still allowing for some revival mechanics

 Contains the following Datapacks